-- 6.14.1.
+6.14.1.
 This form of abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 6.14.2.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and

+- 6.14.2.
 We understand that domestic abuse does not only affect adults and is not only perpetrated by adults; the changes to the definition of domestic abuse raise awareness that young people in the 16 to 17 age group can also be victims of domestic violence and abuse. - 6.14.3.
 We encourage students to come forward by raising awareness of the issue and teaching the students about healthy relationships through SRE, the wider curriculum and modelling behaviour in the school.